 - My Account

-On this date in 1905, Doc Cheatham, an African American musician, was born.
+On this date in 1905, Doc Cheatham, a Black musician, was born.

 Anthony Adolphus Cheatham was born in Nashville, TN.
 He started drumming at age 15, switched to saxophone and cornet, and while still a teenager was playing in the pit band at Nashville's Bijou Theater, backing all the blues-singing Smiths--Bessie, Clara, and Mamie--as well as Ethel Waters.
 He moved to Chicago in the mid-1920s, washing dishes at a Loop restaurant while he waited for his union card.
 His first gig was at Dreamland, Al Capone's club on State Street, playing with Louis Armstrong and King Oliver.